 The menu system on Linux Lite has been greatly simplified to make navigation straight forward and intuitive.

-Install Additional Software - Gives you the option to
+Lite Software - Gives you the option to

 Create System Report - Creates a comprehensive hardware and software report for your system.